Viscoelasticity of suspension of red blood cells under oscillatory shear flow: PROBLEM STATEMENTS

 \subsection{Flow and cell models}

 We consider a cellular flow consisting of plasma and RBCs with radius $a_0$ in a rectangular box of size 16$a_0$ $\times$ 10$a_0$ $\times$ 16$a_0$ along the span-wise $x$, wall-normal $y$, and stream-wise $z$ directions, with a resolution of 16 fluid lattices per radius of RBC.
-The size of the domain and the numerical resolution have been justified in our previous works~\citep{Takeishi2014, Takeishi2019}.Periodic boundary conditions are imposed on the two homogeneous directions ($x$ and $z$ directions).
-The fluid is modeled as an incompressible, Newtonian viscous fluid.
+The size of the domain and the numerical resolution have been justified in our previous works~\citep{Takeishi2014, Takeishi2019}.
+Here, we further verified the effect of the wall-to-wall distance $H$ as well as the cell-depleted peripheral layer (CDPL), see table~\ref{tab:effect_height} and Fig.~\ref{fig:effect_height} in appendix~\S\ref{appA_domain_size}.
+Periodic boundary conditions are imposed on the two homogeneous directions ($x$ and $z$ directions).
 Each RBC is modeled as a biconcave capsule, i.e.,~a Newtonian fluid enclosed by a thin elastic membrane, with a major diameter of 8 $\mu$m (= 2$a_0$), and maximum thickness of 2 $\mu$m (= $a_0$/2).
 The initial shape of the RBC is set to be the classical biconcave shape.
-A sketch of the computational domain, with the coordinate system used, is shown in figure~\ref{fig:domain} with an instantaneous visualisation of one of the dense cases, volume fraction $\phi$ = 0.41.
+A sketch of the computational domain, with the coordinate system used, is shown in Fig.~\ref{fig:domain} with an instantaneous visualisation of one of the dense cases, volume fraction $\phi$ = 0.41 (the so-called discharge hematocrit, $Hct_D$).